chrishough/links.aboutchrishough.com/readme.md

 We are human beings and our website and blog reflects and embodies that humanity.

-*Thank you to all of the amazing oss developers out there.
-Without your support the internet would be a ghost town.*
+> Thank you to all of the amazing oss developers out there.